-Luna Lee Ray was born in Queens, N.Y. in 1964.
-She received her BFA, with a major in printmaking, from the Pacific Northwest College of Art in Portland, Oregon in 1988.
-She has lived and shown her work in Oregon, Hawaii, Arizona, and New Mexico, before settling in North Carolina in 1998.
+Luna Lee Ray received her BFA from the Pacific Northwest College of Art in Portland, Oregon in 1988.
+Born in Queens, NY, and the great- grand- niece of Man Ray, she has lived and shown her work in Oregon, Hawaii, Arizona, and New Mexico, before settling in the Chapel Hill area in 1998.

 Luna is a founding artist member of Frank Gallery in Chapel Hill, North Carolina, as well as the lead curator for the gallery.
 She is also a well established and respected teacher of watercolor, acrylic, and mixed media painting at The ArtsCenter in Carrboro, North Carolina.
 In addition, she has been a member/participant in the Orange County Artist’s Guild Annual Open Studio Tour since 2004.

 My current paintings are inspired by the interplay of air, water, and light: Rain and sunshine and mist; Moisture in the air at dawn; The charge in the air after a summer storm.

 My artistic process involves multiple layers of acrylic paints and graphite-sometimes charcoal, pastel, ink, and collage as well.
 I begin each piece as an experimental journey, finding the composition and meaning as I go.